-If I pay you $10 for a product, you recognise the value of that currency, and you trust it because it’s backed by the US Federal Reserve.
+If you are paid $10 for a product, you recognise the value of that currency, and you trust it because it’s backed by the US Federal Reserve.
 These institutions act as guarantors of the value of the currencies they print.
-The proof of work protocol does the same for cryptocurrencies.
+The Proof of Work protocol does the same for cryptocurrencies.
 It ensures the data contained in the blockchain is trustworthy by giving the network nodes an incentive to validate accurate data and reject false information.

 All of this happens in spite of the fact there is no central institution backing it.
-When used in the context of a blockchain, it allows for trust between unknown parties who don’t trust each other but share a confidence in the veracity of the consensus protocol.
+When used in the context of a blockchain, it allows for trust between unknown parties because they share a confidence in the veracity of the consensus protocol.

-By increasing the difficulty of verifying each block, proof of work ensures excessive mining doesn’t take place, which preserves the supply of that cryptocurrency while incentivising miners to keep the network running.
+By increasing the difficulty of verifying each block, this protocol ensures excessive mining doesn’t take place.
+It preserves the supply of cryptocurrency while incentivising miners to keep the network running.

-An alternative to tackle the resource inefficiencies inherent to this protocol is the proof of stake (PoS) consensus mechanism.
-In proof of stake, the network values seniority and investment in the cryptocurrency over computational power.
+An alternative to tackle the resource inefficiencies inherent to this protocol is the Proof of Stake (PoS) consensus mechanism.
+In this mechanism, the network values seniority and investment in the cryptocurrency over computational power.
 Since every time a new block is created the miner has to trade in old units of that crypto for new ones, that miner will be in a weaker position to create the next block.